 - To review and make recommendations pertaining to institutional record keeping procedures

 Recommendations originating with faculty or staff members are made to the Admissions/Academic Standards Committee.
 The committee then decides if the recommendation is justified.
-The committee may forward the recommendations regarding admissions procedures to the Dean of Enrollment Management or designee and all other matters to the Vice President of Instructional Affairs or designee.
-The Dean of Enrollment Management and the Vice President of Instructional Affairs decide whether to concur and then forward to the President.
+The committee may forward the recommendations regarding admissions procedures to the Dean of Enrollment Management or designee and all other matters to the Instructional Officers or designee.
+The Dean of Enrollment Management and the Instructional Officers decide whether to concur and then forward to the President.
 The President is the final institutional authority, and when he approves the recommendation, it becomes institutional policy.

 Advising Committee: This committee serves as an advisory committee to provide recommendations to the Registration Committee as well as to inform the office of Student Development and the Instructional Officers regarding the research and best practices for student advising.
 This committee will stay active in local, state, and regional conferences regarding advising especially as it promotes retention and completion rates.